Payments

 Connect

-Once offline payments are enabled, you can use the normal manual payment process to enter a manual or offline payment against any invoice.
+Once offline payments are enabled, you can follow the manual payment process to enter a manual or offline payment against any invoice.

 Custom payment methods

-Go to your Settings and click the Payment Processing tab.
-Search for the word "custom" and the custom payment method option should pop right up.
+Go to your Settings and click the custom and the custom payment method option should pop right up.

-Once you add the custom payment method, it will show up in the dropdown whenever you are making a payment on an invoice.
+Once you enable the custom payment method, it will show up in the dropdown whenever you are making a payment on an invoice.

 Invoice actions

-Another way to make a manual payment, besides going to the customers payment tab and entering a payment, would be to utilize your invoice actions options under a specific invoice.
+Another way to make a manual payment, would be to utilize your invoice actions options that reside under a specific invoice.

 - Directly go to the invoice you want to make a payment for